-Co-op apartments operate like their own corporation, leaving its residents to govern and rule the business.
-A co-op, or cooperative, is a shared multi-unit apartment building where each resident has a shared interest in the entire building’s success through co-op shares.
-Co-op residents are called shareholders.
+Co-op apartments operate like their corporation, leaving its residents to govern and rule the business.
+A co-op, also known as cooperative, is a shared multi-unit apartment building where each resident has a shared interest in the entire building’s success through co-op shares.
+Co-op owners are called shareholders.

 There can be hundreds of units in a co-op, which means to govern efficiently; there needs to be structure and hierarchy to manage the finances and make decisions for the co-op.

 At annual shareholder meetings, shareholders vote in board members, and then the board members govern the co-op throughout the year during board meetings.